Chung King Studios

 Chung King Studios was a recording studio that operated in New York City under that name from 1986 to 2015.
 It was founded by producer John King and engineer Steve Ett with financial backing from the Etches brothers, occupying three locations during that era.
+One of those locations is the current home of The Soho Sessions.
 Countless notable hip hop acts recorded music at Chung King Studios over the years, including Run-DMC, LL Cool J, Beastie Boys, Public Enemy, Busta Rhymes, Notorious B.I.G., Tupac Shakur, Lauryn Hill, Outkast, ODB, Method Man, Nas, Jay-Z, Hell Razah, Lil Wayne, and Kanye West.
 The studio became one of the most important recording spaces in the history of hip hop, pioneering commercial production of rap music.
 Beyond hip hop, notable groups like Aerosmith, Amy Winehouse, Beyoncé, Blondie, David Bowie, Depeche Mode, Destiny's Child, Fergie, Lady Gaga, Maxwell, Moby and Phish also recorded there.

 History

 Secret Society records

 John King founded Secret Society Records in 1979 before opening a studio in the early 1980s on the sixth floor of 241 Centre Street.
 The building was located just outside New York's Chinatown and the ground floor was occupied by Chung King Chinese restaurant.
 The one-room studio soon became a popular recording destination for local rock and punk bands.
 In 1984, after a chance encounter with Def Jam Recordings cofounders Russell Simmons and Rick Rubin at the Danceteria nightclub on 21st Street, the studio began their foray into rap music with Def Jam artists.
 Although hip hop was still an undeveloped music genre, the partnership would lead to tremendous success and in fact accelerate the genre.